erikaduan/aws_notes/README.md

     ```
     </p></details>

 6. Repeat this process and assign an unique name to a second S3 bucket i.e. `<name>-analysis` and second access point i.e. `<name>-analysis-access`.
-The bucket will then have the Amazon Resource Name `arn:aws:s3:::<name>-analysis` and a separate Access Point ARN and access point bucket policy.
+The bucket will then have the Amazon Resource Name `arn:aws:s3:::<name>-analysis` and a separate Access Point ARN and access point bucket policy doe analyst users.

-When ACLs are disabled, the bucket owner i.e. `admin_<name>` automatically owns and has full control over every object in the bucket.
+When ACLs are disabled, the bucket owner i.e. `admin-<name>` automatically owns and has full control over every object in the bucket.
 The IAM admin user can then create separate bucket policies for different user groups.

 >**Note**
 > It is essential to block all public access settings to S3 buckets.
 This needs to be managed when you create a S3 bucket resource and when you create its IAM or bucket access policies.
 Avoid using `"Principal": "*"` at all costs in JSON policies with an `allow` effect, as this will enable public access to your AWS resources.